Qi-Zhan/Group_Theory_Python/README.md

 see `examples` folder for some basic usage

 ## Feature
-* support general group representation and some typical group
+* support general group representation and some built-in groups
 * support construction group by quotient and product
 * support homomorphism, group action ...
 TODO